 Sir Peter Ustinov wrote Gracchus' dialogue about corpulence making a man pleasant.
 Ustinov couldn't understand how a sleazy low-class character like Batiatus could be friends with a high-ranking politician like Gracchus, until he reasoned that their stoutness gave them a common bond.

-In his autobiography, Kirk Douglas admitted that he replaced Anthony Mann because he felt he was "too docile," especially for the powerful actors dominating the cast.
+In his autobiography, Kirk Douglas admitted that he replaced Anthony Mann because he felt he was "too docile", especially for the powerful actors dominating the cast.
 He added, "He seemed scared of the scope of the picture."

-One of only three films to win Best Picture: Drama at the Golden Globes and not receive a Best Picture nomination from the Academy Awards.
+One of only three movies to win Best Picture: Drama at the Golden Globes and not receive a Best Picture nomination from the Academy Awards.
 The other two are East of Eden (1955) and The Cardinal (1963).

 The famous "I am Spartacus" scene is pure fiction.
 The real Spartacus is believed to have been killed in battle, not crucified.
-His men were not crucified because they refused to hand him in; the Romans had planned to kill them all as a very clear example to deter further revolts.
+His men were not crucified because they refused to hand him in.
+The Romans had planned to kill them all as a very clear example to deter further revolts.

 The intimate scenes were filmed in Hollywood, but Stanley Kubrick insisted that all battle scenes be filmed on a vast plain outside Madrid.
 Eight thousand trained troops from the Spanish were used to double as the Roman infantry.
 Kubrick directed the armies from the top of specially constructed towers.
 However, he eventually had to cut all but one of the gory battle scenes, due to negative audience reactions at preview screenings.
 So precise was Kubrick that even in arranging the bodies of the slaughtered slaves he had each "corpse" assigned with a number and instructions.

-Because Stanley Kubrick was a cinematographer himself and very exacting in what he wanted, he eventually told Russell Metty, the man hired by Anthony Mann, to do nothing and let Kubrick do all the work for him.
+Because Stanley Kubrick was a cinematographer and very exacting in what he wanted, he eventually told Russell Metty, the man hired by Anthony Mann, to do nothing and let Kubrick do all the work for him.